lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 --

-.box[🦉 But none of them solves it all]
+.box[🦉 But there is no one size fits all]

 ---